Special Issue on Prevention Research for Inclusivity in People, Methods, and Outcomes

 AJPM Focus envisions a world where preventive medicine and public health teaching, research, and practice are grounded in the principle of inclusivity in people, methods, and outcomes.
 The Oxford dictionary defines inclusivity as “the fact or quality of being inclusive, especially the practice or policy of not excluding any person on the grounds of race, gender, religion, age, disability, etc”.
 This journal embraces an expanded definition of inclusivity to also welcome diverse study methods and a variety of outcomes beyond those traditionally considered in the work of prevention.
 Unfortunately, much remains to be done to align prevention with this principle.
 This special issue presents cutting-edge prevention research evidence that reflects inclusivity across the domains of people, methods, and outcomes.
 In line with the journal’s scope, this issue covers the wide range of fields and subfields on the global spectrum of public health and preventive medicine research, education, and practice.

-- Since 2014, the possibility of hepatitis C (HCV) elimination emerged as a result of safe and effective oral curative treatment.1 Community-based rapid screening among populations at risk for HCV helped to characterize the need for innovative public health approaches and policy changes through reported implementation challenges and successful screening which more accurately defined the need for HCV curative treatment.
-While some U.S. states strengthened systems and policies to eliminate HCV in their communities,2 differences in state health policy environments continue to hamper national efforts for eliminating HCV.
+Opportunities and Challenges: Hepatitis C Testing and Treatment Access Experiences Among People in Methadone and Buprenorphine Treatment During COVID-19, Arizona, 2021Since 2014, the possibility of hepatitis C virus (HCV) elimination has emerged because of safe and effective oral curative treatment.1 Community-based rapid screening among populations at risk for HCV helped to characterize the need for innovative public health approaches and policy changes through reported implementation challenges and successful screening, which more accurately defined the need for HCV curative treatment.
+Although some U.S. states strengthened systems and policies to eliminate HCV in their communities,2 differences in state health policy environments continue to hamper national efforts to eliminate HCV.

-- Nearly 14% of adults smoke cigarettes in the U.S.,1 but certain population subgroups smoke at disproportionately higher rates.
+A Systematic Review Evaluating Disparities in State-Run Quitline Utilization and Effectiveness in the U.S.Nearly 14% of adults smoke cigarettes in the U.S.,1 but certain population subgroups smoke at disproportionately higher rates.
 For example, males, American Indian and Alaskan Native individuals (AI/ANs), individuals of lower SES, and individuals who identify as sexual and gender minority (SGM) report higher cigarette usage than females, non-Hispanic White individuals, individuals of higher SES, and individuals who do not identify as SGM, respectively.1 An abundance of tobacco-related disparities persist, especially for communities that have been historically marginalized in the U.S.

-- Vaccine-preventable diseases cause thousands of hospitalizations and deaths in the US every year.1–3 Reducing vaccine-preventable diseases and other disparities in preventive health care is a major goal of Healthy People 2030.4 However, racial and ethnic minorities have lower vaccination rates than White Americans.5 Although some vaccine-preventable diseases such as hepatitis B disproportionately impact Asian Americans, vaccination rates in the United States among Asian Americans are low.1,6,7
+Disparities and Trends in Routine Adult Vaccination Rates Among Disaggregated Asian American Subgroups, National Health Interview Survey 2006–2018Vaccine-preventable diseases cause thousands of hospitalizations and deaths in the U.S. every year.1–3 Reducing vaccine-preventable diseases and other disparities in preventive healthcare is a major goal of Healthy People 2030.4 However, racial and ethnic minorities have lower vaccination rates than White Americans.5 Although some vaccine-preventable diseases such as hepatitis B disproportionately impact Asian Americans, vaccination rates in the U.S. among Asian Americans are low.1,6,7

 Group Randomized Trial of Healthy Eating and Gardening Intervention in Navajo Elementary Schools (Yéego!)School-based interventions to promote healthy eating choices and other health behaviors have been implemented across the U.S., but too few have been rigorously evaluated for their efficacy,1–3 particularly in American Indian communities.4,5 National guidelines define and promote healthy eating practices,6 yet the gap between guidelines and behavior change in the population remains large.
 Just as important as the rigorously derived scientific evidence that dietary choices impact health, rigorous evaluations of interventions are needed so that guidelines can be put into practice.

-- Long-acting reversible contraceptives (LARCs) such as intrauterine devices (IUDs) or implants are considered some of the most innovative reproductive health technologies of contemporary medicine.1 Public health and medical professionals endorse LARC as a means of preventing unintended pregnancy because of its high effectiveness and low rate of human error.2,3 Unintended pregnancy rates across racial, ethnic, and socioeconomic groups are considered a persistent clinical and public health problem because of the association of unintended pregnancy with adverse maternal and infant health, financial outcomes, and social outcomes (e.g., decreased educational attainment).
+Measurement and Operationalization of the Social Determinants of Health and Long-Acting Reversible Contraception Use in the U.S.: A Systematic Scoping ReviewLong-acting reversible contraceptives (LARCs) such as intrauterine devices (IUDs) or implants are considered some of the most innovative reproductive health technologies of contemporary medicine.1 Public health and medical professionals endorse LARC as a means of preventing unintended pregnancy because of its high effectiveness and low rate of human error.2,3 Unintended pregnancy rates across racial, ethnic, and socioeconomic groups are considered a persistent clinical and public health problem because of the association of unintended pregnancy with adverse maternal and infant health, financial outcomes, and social outcomes (e.g., decreased educational attainment).